JakeWharton/jakewharton.com/_posts/2024-03-21-gradle-toolchains-are-rarely-a-good-idea.md

 ### Bad docs

-Last week I released a new version of [Retrofit](https://github.com/square/retrofit) which uses a JVM toolchain to target Java 8.
+Last week I released a new version of [Retrofit](https://github.com/square/retrofit) which uses a Java toolchain to target Java 8.
 Its use of toolchains was contributed a while ago, and I simply forgot to remove it.
 As a consequence, [its Javadoc](https://square.github.io/retrofit/2.x/retrofit/) was built using JDK 8 and is thus not searchable.
 Searchable Javadoc came in [JEP 225](https://openjdk.org/jeps/225) with JDK 9.

 The next release of Retrofit will be made without a toolchain and with the latest JDK.
 Its docs will have all the Javadoc advancements from the last 10 years including search and better modern HTML/CSS.